Proof #17 - Think about Leprechauns|

 With every other object and phenomenon in our experience, we use the scientific method to determine whether it exists or not.
 For example, X rays are invisible, but we know that they exist.
 We can devise scientific experiments to prove that they exist.
 Then, once proven to exist, X-rays can be used predictably in all sorts of beneficial ways.

 If you would like to hypothesize that God exists, then you should say to yourself, "Let's devise a repeatable scientific experiment to provide evidence that God exists."
 Every experiment we devise demonstrates, yet again, that God is imaginary.
+This page provides a simple example of such an experiment - if God were real, we should be able to have him to appear as described in the Bible.

 Isn't it odd that God, unlike everything else in our universe, has been put into a special category?
 When we talk about God, we are supposed to do so "philosophically."
 Why?
 Why not treat God just like all other objects and devise experiments to detect his presence or absence?